Voyent/voyent.notify.js/README.md

 <a name="clearNotificationQueue"></a>
 ##### clearNotificationQueue()
-Removes all notifications from the notification queue.
+Removes all notifications from the notification queue (including clearing the selected notification) and resets the queuePosition to -1.

 **Example**
 ```js